top of page

 Right arrow

-I’m not sure if I have an assisted living facility abuse or neglect case.
+I’m not sure if I have a Florida assisted living facility abuse or neglect case.
 Can I speak with an attorney at FIDJ?

 Absolutely.
 You can and should reach out to us if you have any concerns or suspicions regarding assisted living facility abuse or neglect.
 Our experienced assisted living facility injury attorneys are available to evaluate your situation and provide guidance on a path forward.

 I cannot afford a lawyer.
-Can I still hire you to sue an assisted living facility?
+Can I still hire you to sue a Florida assisted living facility?

 Yes.
 The experienced assisted living facility injury attorneys at FIDJ work on a contingency fee basis.
 That means, we only get paid if there is a monetary recovery associated with your case.